Toothgip/Pong/README.md

 ====
 Inspired by the popular arcade game.

-Created in 2014, recently i optimized the code (Dec 2015 - Jan 2016)
+Created in 2014, recently i optimized the code (Dec 2015 - Jan 2016) actually i have idea for new functionnality to add

 In this game you can play different modes:
 - A survival mode: In this mode you play alone, you have to survive as long as possible in front of you a wall.
 The time that you survived is displayed during the game